AddictedCS/soundfingerprinting/README.md

-## Sound Fingerprinting
+## Audio fingerprinting and recognition in .NET

 _soundfingerprinting_ is a C# framework designed for developers, enthusiasts, researchers in the fields of audio and digital signal processing, data mining, and alike.
-It implements an [efficient algorithm](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/32685.pdf) of digital signal processing which allows developing a system of audio fingerprinting and recognition.
+It implements an [efficient algorithm](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/32685.pdf) of digital signal processing which allows developing a system of audio fingerprinting and recognition in .NET environment.

 ## Documentation